computaria/Tardis/README.md

 To create a cache key we use `Full\Class\Name::methodName` and serialize all its arguments, in order to have a unique identity to that call.

-If a method, of the same calss and with the same arguments, return different things you are in trouble.
+If a method, of the same class and with the same arguments, return different things you are in trouble.

 > How do I expire a cache entry?